 For pure luxury and dialed in customer service, head for Four Seasons Hotel Denver and The Ritz-Carlton, Denver, two of Colorado’s four AAA Five Diamond properties.
 Both located downtown, these properties have spas and restaurants that will impress.

-For a boutique hotel experience, where you’ll definitely remember the one-of-a-kind details, consider The Curtis, a Doubletree by Hilton and its 13 themed guest room floors; The Crawford Hotel within historic Denver Union Station with loads of great eateries, bars, shops and rail connections all over the city, including the airport); the ART, a hotel in the Golden Triangle Creative District with an impressive art collection and surrounded by art museums; and Halcyon, a hotel in Cherry Creek with a gear garage for borrowing all sorts of fun items for exploring and a kitchen counter where the bartender and barista also checks you in!
+For a boutique hotel experience, where you’ll definitely remember the one-of-a-kind details, consider The Curtis, a Doubletree by Hilton and its 13 themed guest room floors; The Crawford Hotel within historic Denver Union Station with loads of great eateries, bars, shops and rail connections all over the city, including the airport); The ART Hotel Denver, Curio Collection by Hilton in the Golden Triangle Creative District with an impressive art collection and surrounded by art museums; and Halcyon, a hotel in Cherry Creek with a gear garage for borrowing all sorts of fun items for exploring and a kitchen counter where the bartender and barista also checks you in!

 If you lean toward loving what's new, there is plenty of that going on with Hilton Garden Inn Denver Union Station and Kimpton Hotel Born both right by Union Station; Hotel Indigo Denver Downtown; The Source Hotel + Market Hall in RiNo; and The Jacquard Hotel & Rooftop and Moxy in Cherry Creek.